ministryofjustice/moj-frontend/docs/contribute.md

 ## Adding a building block

-You can now add a builsing block to the MoJ Design System.
+You can now add a building block to the MoJ Design System.
 You might want to do this to:

 - make it easier for teams across government to find your work
 - get contributions from other people to help the building block develop